snowmantw/Fluorine/README.md

 - Bind function play a role as "context-transformer" bind.
 Means it will automatically extract and bind inner context's values to next function, following base context's rules.

+- Native, discrete events will be forwarded to global signal/event switch, and handle them in an AFRP-like way.
+  This concept porting is for eliminating distributed events, which usually occurs every logic corner in the application, and let event handling logics distributes everywhere, too.

 - Outside functions can't directly access the result of computated contexts, unless call `extract` function explicitly.

 - Never extract an `IO` context.
 It's the lowest context, like the same name monad in Haskell.